BaseObjectSpace Class

 XAF core does not depend on a specific data layer.
 The classes that are required to interact with a particular data layer are contained in separate libraries, DevExpress.ExpressApp.Xpo and DevExpress.ExpressApp.EFCore.

 You can create a custom library for working with an alternative ORM system.
 All of these libraries should contain an Object Space class.
 It represents an instrument that enables managing a cache with persistent objects.
 For instance, the DevExpress.ExpressApp.Xpo library contains the XPObjectSpace class.
 It is a wrapper over the UnitOfWork class, which represents a cache with persistent objects in XPO.
 The DevExpress.ExpressApp.EFCore library contains the EFCoreObjectSpace class.
-It is a wrapper over the ObjectContext, which represents a container for in-memory objects in the Entity Framework.
+It is a wrapper over the ObjectContext, that defines a container for in-memory objects in the Entity Framework.

 Any Object Space class must implement the IObjectSpace interface.
 This interface exposes the members that do not depend on the used ORM system and the members that are data layer-specific.
 XAF supplies the BaseObjectSpace class.
 Its members can serve as the implementation of the IObjectSpace interface members that do not depend on the ORM system used.
 Both the XPObjectSpace and EFCoreObjectSpace classes are inherited from the BaseObjectSpace class to support the IObjectSpace interface.